saitaiky/notebook/docs/docs/other/econ/bond.md

 >
 - Further readying: [Inverse Relation Between Interest Rates and Bond Prices](https://www.investopedia.com/ask/answers/why-interest-rates-have-inverse-relationship-bond-prices/#:~:text=Key%20Takeaways,a%20decline%20in%20its%20price.)
 - [Bond Funds vs. Bond ETFs: What's the Difference?](https://www.investopedia.com/articles/investing/041615/pros-cons-bond-funds-vs-bond-etfs.asp)

+## Coupon rate vs yield

+<iframe width="560" height="315" src="https://www.youtube.com/embed/f5qjhz6Tjrk?si=DhNTrFTPQl4HRx7H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Coupon rate is the interest rate paid by the bond issuer, expressed as a percentage of the bond's face value.
+Yield, on the other hand, is the return you can get when buying the bond at its current market price.
+If the market price equals the par value, coupon rate and yield are the same.

+**The coupon rate remains fixed**, but yield changes with the bond's price.
+When the market price is below par value, yield is higher than the coupon rate, and when it's above par value, yield is lower.
+Yield to maturity (YTM) is distinct from current yield, but further details on YTM are for another discussion.